 Evaluation of the directors is done on an annual basis.
-The process is led by the Nomination and Remuneration Committee with specific focus on the performance vis-a-vis the plans, meeting challenging situations, performing leadership role within, and effective functioning of the Board.
+The process is led by the Nomination and Remuneration Committee with specific focus on the performance vis--vis the plans, meeting challenging situations, performing leadership role within, and effective functioning of the Board.
 The evaluation process also involves Self-Evaluation by the Board Member and subsequently assessment by the Board of Directors and also considers the time spent by each of the directors, accomplishment of specific responsibilities and expertise, conflict of interest, integrity of director, active participation and contribution during discussions.

 The Companys policy on directors appointment and remuneration and other matters provided in Section 178(3) of the Act has been disclosed in the corporate governance report, which forms part of this report.

 e) Familiarisation Programme For Independent Directors